zheminzhou/diverseClust/README.md

    blastp = blastp
    mcl = mcl
 ````
 at the moment.
-Change the values after the "=" symbol to the actual links to the files.
+Change the values after the **"="** symbols to the actual links to the files.

 # example:
 Run